WTHI-TV: News operation

 Local news programming has been a presence on WTHI since the station's inception.
 The newscasts were branded during the late 1970s and early 1980s as NewsCenter 10.
 The title was changed to Action 10 News in 1985, and modified to Action 10 News WTHI in 2001.
 On September 18, 2006, the branding was changed to News 10, concurrent with the introduction of a new logo and graphics package.

-WTHI-TV did not air an early evening newscast 5:00 p.m. until September 12, 2011, when WTHI debuted a half-hour newscast in the timeslot—replacing the daytime talk show Dr. Phil (which itself moved to NBC affiliate WTWO, after that station moved its hour-long 5:00 p.m. newscast to sister station WAWV-TV, after the former Fox affiliate switched to ABC on September 1).
-Coinciding with the move to its new facility on Ohio Street on October 20, 2012, beginning with that night's 11:00 p.m. newscast, WTHI became the first commercial television station in the Terre Haute market to begin broadcasting its local newscasts in high definition.
-Beginning June 24, 2017, WTHI-TV added the area's first local weekend morning newscast at 8:00 a.m.
+WTHI-TV did not air an early evening newscast 5 p.m. until September 12, 2011, when WTHI debuted a half-hour newscast in the timeslot—replacing the daytime talk show Dr. Phil (which itself moved to NBC affiliate WTWO, after that station moved its hour-long 5 p.m. newscast to sister station WAWV-TV, after the former Fox affiliate switched to ABC on September 1).
+Coinciding with the move to its new facility on Ohio Street on October 20, 2012, beginning with that night's 11 p.m. newscast, WTHI became the first commercial television station in the Terre Haute market to begin broadcasting its local newscasts in high definition.
+Beginning June 24, 2017, WTHI-TV added the area's first local weekend morning newscast at 8 a.m.
 The newscast airs on both Saturday and Sunday before the CBS News broadcasts.

+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including WTHI, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+The cuts also restructured several news departments, including at WTHI, where anchor Patrece Dayton and meteorologist Kevin Orpurt were dismissed after long on-air tenures exceeding 35 years each.
+In addition, portions of WTHI's news output were hubbed from Allen-owned WLFI-TV in Lafayette.